Data Augmentation on Graphs: A Technical Survey: Taxonomies

-According to whether the \gda~ algorithm is coupled with the graph learning model, we can divide the \gda~ into two categories: \begin{itemize} \item \textbf{Model-agnostic Augmentation} does not rely on the information provided by graph learning models and generally augments graph entities in a trival manner (\eg arbitrary, heuristic and rule-based). \item \textbf{Model-based Augmentation} is coupled with graph learning models and relies on the information provided by them (\eg model parameters, training signals) to augment graph entities.
-It can also be regarded as learnable augmentation and generally accepts the training signals like gradient information to optimize augmentors. \end{itemize}
+{\gda~ techniques can be categorized based on whether they are coupled with the graph learning process~\cite{Survey-GDAug-3}, \ie, whether \gda~ can be learnable and optimized during the graph learning process. \textbf{Non-learnable Augmentation} does not rely on the information provided by graph learning models and generally augments graph entities in a trivial (\eg random, heuristic and rule-based) manner. \textbf{Learnable Augmentation} is coupled with graph learning models and relies on the information provided by them (\eg model parameters, training signals) to optimize augmentors and augment graph entities. }